spinnaker/spinnaker/docs/commands.md

  * `--environment`: The environment name for the account.
 Many accounts can share the same environment (e.g. dev, test, prod)
  * `--fingerprint`: Fingerprint of the public key
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--private-key-passphrase`: (*Sensitive data* - user will be prompted on standard input) Passphrase used for the private key, if it is encrypted
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
  * `--read-permissions`: A user must have at least one of these roles in order to view this account's cloud resources.
  * `--region`: An Oracle region (e.g., us-phoenix-1)